TommyClemenzaChen/Danger/README.md

 >3D-SDN environment:
 * There are sections in this notebook: `Hardware Setup`, `3D-SDN Example`, `Semantic Training`, `Geometry Training`, `Textural Training`, and `test.json`
 * Please run `Hardware Setup` to modify the default supported drivers that Colab provided.
-* Run `3D-SDN Example` to verify the installation.
+* Run `3D-SDN Example` to verify the installation, which would help you finish the `Getting Started` section described in 3D-SDN.
 * Use `test.json`, provided in step 2, to generate your dataset.
+You can ignore the `Semantic Training`, `Geometry Training`, `Textural Training` steps, but it would be helpful when you interested to train you own model.

 2 [JSON generator](https://github.com/jayhsu0627/DANGER/blob/main/docs/Design_JSON.ipynb)